fride/deploy-test-infra/README.md

     brew install kind
     brew install kubernetes-cli

+## Settings.

+every service runs in its own subdomain.
+To use them on a `localhost` please change your `/etc/hosts`.

+    127.0.0.1 operator.localhost
+    127.0.0.1 spielwiese.localhost

 ## The local test cluster

 Use the script `./scripts/cluster.sh` to start the local kind cluster.

 ## Deploying the services

-1) install traefik:
-   `kubectl apply -f traefik/01-custom-resource-definitions.yaml` `kubectl apply -f traefik`
-   *(the custom-resource-definitions have to be deployed first as they are needed by the ingress controller traefik)*
-2) install argocd:
-   `kubectl apply -f argocd/`
+     ./scripts/cluster.sh launch_kind_cluster
+     ./traefik/deploy.sh
+     ./argocd/deploy.sh

+It will take some time until the services are all up.

+Then type

+    kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2

+to get the password for argocd and

-3) start port forwarding. `kubectl port-forward --address 0.0.0.0 service/traefik 8000:8000 8080:8080 4443:4443 -n default`
+    kubectl port-forward --address 0.0.0.0 service/traefik 8000:8000 8080:8080 4443:4443 -n default

-4) open https://operator.localhost:4443 to login into argocd. (the traefik ui can be reached via http://localhost:8080/dashboard/#/)
+to forward the ports to your local dev machine.